-Dictionaries and Encyclopedias are a great starting place for a topic overview or definition.
-Those listed below each have a wide range of key information, expressed in an easy to understand format.
+Dictionaries and encyclopedias are a great starting place for a topic overview or definition.
+These resources have a wide range of key information, expressed in an easy to understand format.

-Library Guides (also known as LibGuides), are subject-specific guides containing lists of resources created by Librarians to assist students with their study and assessment needs.
-They include links to online resources such as books, articles, databases, websites as well as any other resources Librarians feel might be useful.
+Library guides are subject-specific guides containing lists of resources created by librarians to assist students with their study and assessment needs.
+They include links to online resources such as books, articles, databases, websites as well as any other resources librarians feel might be useful.

-What is referencing?
 Every source of information or idea that is not your own must be acknowledged in your writing.
 Referencing or citing the information is a way to acknowledge the original authors of the sources you have used.
-This includes all material created by others - e.g. written works, visual images, ideas and music.
+This includes all material created by others such as written works, visual images, ideas and music.
 Properly referencing sources that you've used in your assignments, in the style required by your lecturer, is an essential part of university writing and necessary for academic integrity.

 Make sure you get 'easy marks' by referencing correctly!